W*A*L*T*E*R

-W*A*L*T*E*R is a 1984 American television pilot for the third spin-off of M*A*S*H that was never picked up.
-It starred Gary Burghoff, who reprised his M*A*S*H character.
+W*A*L*T*E*R is a 1984 American unsold television pilot for the third spin-off of M*A*S*H. It starred Gary Burghoff, who reprised his M*A*S*H character.

 The episode chronicles the adventures of Corporal Walter "Radar" O'Reilly after he returns home from the Korean War.
-He is no longer calling himself "Radar" and has moved away from Iowa after he sent his mother to live with his aunt.
-Settling in St. Louis, Missouri, by the beginning of the series he has become a police officer.
+No longer calling himself "Radar", he has moved away from Iowa after sending his mother to live with his aunt.
+Settling in St. Louis, Missouri, by the beginning of the series, he has become a police officer.

 Plot

-No longer using his army nickname "Radar", Walter O'Reilly is now a rookie policeman living in St. Louis with his colleague and cousin Wendell Micklejohn.
+No longer using his army nickname "Radar", Walter O'Reilly is now a rookie police officer living in St. Louis with his colleague and cousin Wendell Micklejohn.
 As they get ready for work they are watching the start of a television interview by Clete Roberts, who is following up with various former staff from the 4077th; the previous week Roberts had interviewed Hawkeye Pierce, and this week Walter's interview was being televised.
 At the police department and through a store front window, Walter and Wendell catch bits of the interview, giving viewers of the pilot a chance to bridge the events of M*A*S*H and AfterMASH with W*A*L*T*E*R.

 In flashbacks during the interview scenes, viewers learn that Walter had returned home to Iowa but failed at farming and was forced to sell the farm and livestock and then he sent his mother to live with his aunt.
-After marrying his bride in River Bend (shown in an episode of AfterMASH), she left him for his best friend during their honeymoon in St. Louis.
-Having hit rock bottom, a wandering Walter went to a drug store to buy an overdose of sleeping pills (and aspirin as sleeping pills gave him a headache), but the drugstore clerk, Victoria, dissuaded him and they became friends.
+After marrying his bride in River Bend (as shown in an episode of AfterMASH), she left him for his best friend during their honeymoon in St. Louis.
+Having hit rock bottom, a wandering Walter went to a drug store to buy an overdose of sleeping pills (and aspirin, as sleeping pills gave him a headache), but the drugstore clerk, Victoria, dissuaded him and they became friends.
 Wendell then helped Walter get a job with the city police.
 Walter solves a dispute between two strippers, and gets his wallet back from a young would-be thief whose father was killed in Korea.